taedryn/mesh-citadel/prompt.md

 * create a new message
 * delete a message

-messages should contain whether a sender is blocked or not, though it will be the responsibility of the transport layer to decide how to act on this information.
+messages should be transmitted to the transport layer as a data structure, and contain whether a sender is blocked or not, though it will be the responsibility of the transport layer to decide how to act on this information.  some will simply not display it, some will show it with some kind of obscuring technique, some will choose to display that a message from a blocked sender is not being displayed.

+deleted messages, whether deleted by the sender or an aide/sysop, should be completely removed, without any attempt to save a backup.

+#### Private Messages

+private messages are a special form of message, which contains a recipient, and may only be sent and read in the Mail room.  private messages may only be read by the recipient (this means the sysop also can't read private messages which aren't addressed to them).  they should still be stored in plaintext, and the help text for new users should make it clear that private messages are accessible to the sysop via the database if necessary.

 ### Database Subsystem